rand-projects/fisb-decode/docs/source/document.rst

    Processed 1355 lines

-You can use mongo to check out the new collections.
+You can use Mongo to check out the new collections.
 Be sure to ``use fisb_location`` as your database.
 The new collections are ``AIRPORTS``, ``DESIGNATED_POINTS`` and ``NAVAIDS``.